naser-papi/SensorTechBeerApp/README.md

 You should see three different test categories in the cypress window and by clicking on each one you can run all implemented tests for this app.

+You should all my written test in this path:

+## frontend-web\cypress\integration

+### (fixture folder contains the mock data)

+all added scenarios are well documented in its file, please.

 ## Questions :

-1- If refrigeration (container) temperature is less or more than normal for a while what should happen?
+#### 1- If refrigeration (container) temperature is less or more than normal for a while what should happen?

-2- how about the history or log of temperature, I think we should record a log of sensor's temperature.
+#### 2- how about the history or log of temperature, I think we should record a log of sensor's temperature.

-3- Do you need to play a sound when the temperature goes out of range?
+#### 3- Do you need to play a sound when the temperature goes out of range?

-Tests that can be added:
+## Tests that can be added:

-1- client should call api just in 5 seconds.
+#### 1- client should call api just in 5 seconds.

-## Suggestions:
+## TODOs:

-1- if a sensor temperature goes out of range for a while we can set the product as a spoiled one.
+#### 1- if a sensor temperature goes out of range for a while we can set the product as a spoiled one.

+#### 2- add more style and implement a user friendly monitor view.

+#### 3- play sounds when temperature goes out of range.

+#### 4- seprate loading list of products in a different function;

+#### 5- integrating the cypress with CI/CD before publish for production